 State Authorization Reciprocity Agreement

-The M-SARA Regional Steering Committee (RSC) evaluates and determines whether states’ applications to participate in M-SARA demonstrate adequate capacity and sufficient standards for authorization and oversight of institutions under the State Authorization Reciprocity Agreement (SARA).
-In collaboration with the Midwestern Higher Education Compact (MHEC) and National Council for State Authorization Agreements (NC-SARA), the Regional Steering Committee establishes and disseminates criteria for state participation and amends such criteria, as appropriate, over time.
+In collaboration with the Midwestern Higher Education Compact (MHEC) and the National Council for State Authorization Agreements (NC-SARA), the M-SARA Regional Steering Committee establishes and disseminates criteria for state participation and amends such criteria, as appropriate, over time.

 For more information contact Jenny Parks, M-SARA director, or Emily Jacobson, M-SARA coordinator.